Frequently Asked Questions

 Contentful is a well‑known name in the headless CMS space, given that it has been around for quite some time.
 Undoubtedly, Contentful is great for basic content management.
 However, it also lacks certain features that could improve your application's performance and overall development experience.

 There are several reasons why Contentful CMS might not be the best choice for everyone.
-For one, its interface is quite unfriendly, and figuring out how to use it might be difficult, especially for people who have never used a headless CMS platform before.
+For one, its interface is quite unfriendly, and figuring out how to use it might be difficult, especially for people who have never used a headless CMS before.

 Additionally, Contentful struggles with scalability and integration.
 You cannot customize where your data is hosted, which can lead to increased latency, affecting the speed at which data reaches your users.
 And although Contentful allows content access via GraphQL queries, it doesn't support GraphQL mutations.
 This limitation means you can't dynamically create new content or make changes to existing ones when integrating GraphQL.